-There has been extensive reporting this summer on periods of high electricity prices (“price spikes”) in some of the most advanced competitive markets in the U.S. Rising monthly electricity bills and charges of price gouging have brought responses from the highest levels of government, including the Governor of California and the President of the United States.
-Proposals have been made, in essence, to re-regulate electricity markets through the use of price caps.
-There have been calls for antitrust investigations.
-And all of this has the potential toundermine confidence in what has been a slow but steady move toward a competitive U.S. electricity business.
+There has been extensive reporting this summer on periods of high electricity prices and “price spikes” in some competitive U.S. markets.
+Rising monthly electricity bills and charges of price gouging have brought responses from the highest levels of government.
+Proposals have been made, in essence, to re-regulate electricity markets through the use of price caps or a return to cost-based rates.
+Antitrust investigations have been launched.
+And all of this is undermining confidence in what has been a slow but steady move toward realizing the benefits of a competitive U.S. electricity business.

-At the request of the Electric Power Supply Association (EPSA), the purpose of this report is to provide some factual background as these concerns and allegations are assessed in various forums this Fall.
-It is most certainly not the purpose to dismiss customer concerns; after all, the whole point of deregulation (restructuring) is to make the business more responsive to customers.
-Nor is the purpose to make excuses if and when violations of antitrust laws are documented with hard evidence.
+The purpose of this report is to provide some factual background as these concerns and allegations are assessed in various forums this Fall.
+It is most certainly not the purpose to dismiss customer concerns; after all, the whole point of restructuring is to make the business more responsive to customers.

-The only intent is to help focus the debate on the facts and to encourage policymakers to adopt a long-term view.
+The intent of this document is to focus the debate on the facts and to encourage policymakers to adopt a long-term view.
 Such a view will lead to an assessment of the long-term consequences of short-term fixes on the emergence of a fully competitive electricity market.
-To this end, we present herein information that helps to address four relevant questions.
+To this end, this analysis helps to address four relevant questions.

-How frequent are price spikes and what impact can they have on customer bills?
+How frequent are wholesale price spikes and what impact can they have on wholesale customer bills?

-Are prices out of line with those needed to attract new suppliers to undercut any price spikes?
+Are prices out of line with those needed to attract new suppliers and reduce prices through competition?

-How could price caps affect the emergence of risk mitigation products that are the ultimate protection for customers against price spikes?
+How could price caps affect the emergence of risk mitigation products that are the ultimate protection for customers against price volatility?

 Are prices at a level sufficient to bring forth a demand-side response to price spikes?

-Our research focused exclusively on the wholesale (bulk power) market.
-Only utilities and power marketers typically participate in these transactions.
-Given this focus, the report does not attempt to analyze retail (end-user) rates.
-Although wholesale prices and retail rates for specific load serving entities are not directly linked, it is true that higher prices in the wholesale power market generally lead to higher prices in the retail market.
+(Please note that price data used herein is for the wholesale market; we are not analyzing retail bills.)

-()
+SUMMARY RESULTS

-SUMMARY OF METHODS AND RESULTS
+For several reasons, including the fact that not all summer peak period data could be included, we make no claim to providing final answers to the four questions listed above.
+However, this first look plus our other relevant experience, leads us to four conclusions: